cperaltab/ADAPT/_pages/day1.md

 **Outline of the learning objectives:**

+_Note: Add hyperlinks to each of the theoretical contents sources (pdf?
+Drive docs?)_

 1. Regional ocean biodiversity protection agreement: The Cartagena Convention
 2. Best Practices methods for field data collection
 3. EOVs, EBVs: definition and measurements.